Abdominal Aortic Aneurysm - Quick Consult

 • Hematuria

 • A pulsation to the right of the midline of the abdomen.
-A tortuous or prominent
+A tortuous or prominent aorta generally does not present to the right of the midline

 • A left lower quadrant abdominal mass with abdominal tenderness and distention (AAA can rupture into LLQ)

-• Livedo reticularis: one or more cool painful cyanotic toes and palpable pedal pulses (i.e., emboli to the toes)
+• Livedo reticularis: One or more cool, painful cyanotic toes and palpable pedal pulses (i.e., emboli to the toes)

 Back To Top